History of capoeira: International spread of capoeira

 In April 2002 the First International Capoeira Championship of Asia and the Pacific took place in Sydney, featuring 60 groups.
 In 2002, a Brazilian capoeira group also traveled to Angola to connect with the roots of the art form.

 In 2004, capoeira appeared in a variety of American movies, TV shows, and video games and became a fitness trend.
 Anthropologist Katya Wesolowski notes that "capoeira had become an 'exotic' dance-fitness fad stripped of contextual signifiers and packaged for global consumption."
 As of 2006, Nestor Capoeira estimated about 7,000 capoeira students in the United States.

 Capoeira today is an active exporter of Afro-Brazilian culture all over the world.
 Present on every continent, every year capoeira attracts thousands of foreign students and tourists to Brazil.
 Foreign capoeiristas work hard to learn Portuguese to better understand and become part of the art.
-Renowned capoeira mestres often teach abroad and establish their own schools.
+Skilled capoeira mestres often teach abroad and establish their own schools.
 Capoeira presentations, normally theatrical, acrobatic and with little martiality, are common sights around the world.

 Generally, globalized capoeira tends to be highly inclusive.
 The capoeira school has become a space where "class, ethnic, gender and cultural differences are played out and renegotiated".
 Moreover, Wesolowski suggests that it has become increasingly globalized: "Early capoeira migration from the 1970s to 1990s was predominantly to North America, Europe, Australia, and Japan--places where Brazilian instructors hoped to improve their quality of life.
 Starting in the early 2000s, capoeira groups were popping up in African, South American, and Caribbean locales."

 In 2014 the capoeira circle was added to UNESCO's Representative List of the Intangible Cultural Heritage of Humanity, the convention recognised that the "capoeira circle is a place where knowledge and skills are learned by observation and imitation" and that it "promotes social integration and the memory of resistance to historical oppression".